Medical records condensation: a roadmap towards healthcare data democratisation: Results

 \textbf{Condensed Data.} For each dataset, we learn condensed versions of the train set using dataset condensation as described in Section \ref{sec:methods} \say{Methods}, leaving the validation and test sets untouched for future evaluations.
 We generate three condensed sets of varying scales per dataset to illustrate the impacts of the number of condensed samples.
 We condense the train set of PhysioNet-2012 with \numprint{5120} ICU stays into three collections of 20, 40 and 80 data points, respectively.
 We compress the train set of MIMIC-III (\numprint{14698} ICU stays) into sets of 400, 800, and \numprint{1200} instances, while we consolidate the 987 training acoustic features of Coswara into groups of 20, 40, and 80 samples.
 We observe DNNs' performances on the test sets when trained on original or condensed sets. \\

 \textbf{The cohort of DNNs.} To examine the generality of condensed data to different neural network architectures, we collect 11 prevalent DNNs for analysing time-series data, most of which have exhibited encouraging performance in the computer vision domain.
-The cohort consists of three multi-Scale temporal convolution networks (MS-TCNs) \cite{martinez2020lipreading} with different convolutional kernel sizes, denoted as TCN-\textalpha, TCN-\textbeta, and TCN-\textgamma; two vision transformers (ViTs) \cite{dosovitskiy2021an} of distinct attention heads, abbreviated as ViT-\textalpha~and ViT-\textbeta; two transformer encoders \cite{vaswani2017attention} of different attention head numbers and dimensions, referred to as TRSF-\textalpha~and TRSF-\textbeta; two long short term memory networks (LSTMs) \cite{hochreiter1997long} with varying hidden state units, named LSTM-\textalpha~and LSTM-\textbeta; and two recurrent neural networks (RNNs) \cite{hopfield1982neural} of diverse hidden dimensions, dubbed RNN-\textalpha~and RNN-\textbeta.
+The cohort consists of three multi-scale temporal convolution networks (MS-TCNs) \cite{martinez2020lipreading} with different convolutional kernel sizes, denoted as TCN-\textalpha, TCN-\textbeta, and TCN-\textgamma; two vision transformers (ViTs) \cite{dosovitskiy2021an} of distinct attention heads, abbreviated as ViT-\textalpha~and ViT-\textbeta; two transformer encoders \cite{vaswani2017attention} of different attention head numbers and dimensions, referred to as TRSF-\textalpha~and TRSF-\textbeta; two long short term memory networks (LSTMs) \cite{hochreiter1997long} with varying hidden state units, named LSTM-\textalpha~and LSTM-\textbeta; and two recurrent neural networks (RNNs) \cite{hopfield1982neural} of diverse hidden dimensions, dubbed RNN-\textalpha~and RNN-\textbeta.
 We involve three networks to learn condensed data: TCN-\textalpha, ViT-\textalpha~and LSTM-\textalpha, while we deploy all 11 DNNs to evaluate the deep-learning utilities preserved in condensed sets.
 We outline the architectures and training settings of those DNNs in Supplementary Note 2. \\

-\textbf{Outcomes.} The primary outcome is to investigate DC's suitability in sharing healthcare data for AI research.
-We mainly inspect three facets of this vision: 1). the usability of DNNs on realistic data when trained on condensed data, 2). the benefits introduced by DC in terms of data storage and convergence rates, and 3). the inherent privacy protection in condensed data. \\
+\textbf{Outcomes.} The primary outcome is to investigate DC's suitability in democratising healthcare data with its unique condensation mechanism.
+We mainly inspect three facets of this vision: 1). the usability of DNNs on realistic data when trained on condensed data, 2). the benefits introduced by DC in terms of more compact data storage and faster model convergence rates, and 3). the metadata nature of the condensed data.
+The first and the third aspects indicate an unrestricted sharing of condensed healthcare data for AI research, and the second one can encourage an efficient and convenient information flow towards the landscape of data democratisation. \\

 \textbf{Condensed data well preserves deep learning utility with significantly compressed volumes.} We expect the condensed data to adequately preserve the deep learning utility of original data for DNNs to operate on realistic samples.
 To this end, we employ the widely-used area under the curve (AUC) as the primary evaluation metric.
 We consider the average test AUC of all 11 DNNs trained on the original train sets as the baseline.
 Then we train the same cohort of DNNs on condensed versions of the same set and study how their test AUC alters from the baseline.
 To mitigate bias, we repeat the training of each DNN five times and report the average AUC and standard deviation (SD).